-Rehabilitation of patients with acute or chronic, neurologic or orthopedic conditions, involves the application of controlled challenges to tissues to improve strength, condition and function.
+Rehabilitation of patients with acute, chronic, neurologic, or orthopedic conditions involves the application of controlled challenges to tissues to improve strength, condition, and function.

 Intervertebral disk disease is one of the most common disorders that produces paresis/paralysis in the dog.
 Degenerative changes within the disk can cause protrusion into the vertebral canal, causing compression of the spinal chord.
 This can cause severe pain with loss of movement and feeling of the legs.

 Physical rehabilitation uses the same techniques that physical therapists use on patients with stroke and cerebral palsy.
 It does help to decrease spasticity of the muscles, with pain management and earlier ambulation.